because-i-m-batman/Facial-Landmarks-Points/README.md

 # Facial-Landmarks-Points

-Using dlib libaray 68 and 194 facial landmarks points are detected
+Using dlib libaray 68 facial landmarks points are detected

 # Installation for dlib library